scrapy/scrapy/docs/topics/spiders.rst

        This method must return an iterable with the first Requests to crawl for this spider.

        This is the method called by Scrapy when the spider is opened for scraping when no particular URLs are specified.
-If particular URLs are specified, the :meth:`BaseSpider.make_requests_from_url` is used instead to create the Requests.
+If particular URLs are specified, the :meth:`make_requests_from_url` is used instead to create the Requests.
 This method is also called only once from Scrapy, so it's safe to implement it as a generator.

-       The default implementation uses :meth:`BaseSpider.make_requests_from_url`
+       The default implementation uses :meth:`make_requests_from_url` to
-       to generate Requests for each url in :attr:`start_urls`.
+       generate Requests for each url in :attr:`start_urls`.

        If you want to change the Requests used to start scraping a domain, this is the method to override.
 For example, if you need to start by login in using